The terms sprint out and naked is commonly used in Pop Warner and professional football. What do these terms mean?

 Naked Play Action Introduction

-Naked play action is often a long developing play coupled with some sort of run action.
+Naked play action is often a long-developing play coupled with some run action.
 The QB must sell the run fake hard to the running back.
-The offensive line is responsible for selling the run, then they must sit in their gap.
+The offensive line is responsible for selling the run; then, they must sit in their gap.

-After the QB sells a good play fake , he must escape the pocket and get his eyes downfield to find an open receiver.
-Similar to sprint out, if there’s green grass ahead , he can take off and run the football.
+After the QB sells a good play fake, he must escape the pocket and get his eyes downfield to find an open receiver.
+Like sprint out, if there’s green grass ahead, he can take off and run the football.

 Sprint Out in Action – Right Handed QB Sprinting Right

-In this clip, as soon as the QB gets the ball he gets his right foot directly pointed towards the sideline .
+In this clip, as soon as the QB gets the ball, he gets his right foot directly pointed towards the sideline.
 He then gets to about 8 1/2 yards deep to clear himself from the line of scrimmage.
-Ideally, the quarterback should be at 7 yards to get the ball out on time, since the offensive line is reach blocking to the same side of the sprint out.
+Ideally, the quarterback should be at 7 yards to get the ball out on time since the offensive line is reached blocking to the same side of the sprint out.

 Sprint Out in Action – Right Handed QB Sprinting Left

-He then attacks downhill , rotating his body so that his front shoulder is pointed towards the receiver.
-It is CRUCIAL for right handed QB’s that are sprinting to the left side to rotate their body and get their left shoulder pointed to the target.
+He then attacks downhill, rotating his body so that his front shoulder is pointed towards the receiver.
+CRUCIAL for right-handed QB’s that are sprinting to the left side to rotate their body and get their left shoulder pointed to the target.

 Naked Play Action

-With this play in particular, the QB is performing a play action fake coupled with an inside zone fake to the left.
-The play fake is extremely important on this play.
-As soon as the quarterback catches the snap, he gets his eyes on the defensive end .
+With this play, in particular, the QB performs a play-action fake coupled with an inside zone fake to the left.
+The play fake is essential in this play.
+As soon as the quarterback catches the snap, he gets his eyes on the defensive end.

 The defensive end crashes down to the play fake, as most will do.
-This tells the quarterback that he has the edge to get to without having to avoid the defensive end .
-His aiming point for depth should be about 7 yards from the center.
-Similar to sprint out, if there is green grass ahead, the QB can take off and run the football .
+This tells the quarterback that he has the edge to get to without having to avoid the defensive end.

-What happens when he defensive end stays with the QB?
-In this clip, The QB realizes that the D end is up-field , so he dips underneath him .
-He then re-gains depth to still be able to throw the football accurately on the run .
+What happens when the defensive end stays with the QB?
+In this clip, The QB realizes that the D end is up-field, so he dips underneath him.
+He then re-gains depth to be still able to throw the football accurately on the run.

 Sprint out and naked are great compliments to an offense.
-However, you should understand that these concepts will not work if they are overused or not set up right.
-For example, if a team knows that your ability to run the ball is lacking , chances are they won’t fall for the naked play action fake.
+However, you should understand that these concepts will not work if they are overused or not set up properly.
+For example, if a team knows that your ability to run the ball is lacking, chances are they won’t fall for the naked play-action fake.

 How do you implement sprint and naked play action?
 Let us know in the comments below!

-A: When the quarterback meshes with the running back on a play fake then pulls the ball out , escaping the pocket.
-The defensive end is unblocked and the quarterback is responsible for reading him to determine how he will escape the pocket after the play fake.
+When the quarterback meshes with the running back on a play fake, he pulls the ball out, escaping the pocket.
+The defensive end is unblocked, and the quarterback is responsible for reading him to determine how he will escape the pocket after the play is fake.

-A: To get the defense to come up and play the run , so that routes after the play fake are more likely to be open.
+To get the defense to come up and play the run so that routes after the play fake are more likely to be open.

-A: To get the quarterback on the move right away and to get the offensive line on the move.
-It is a great way to let your quarterback be an athlete and to show a different blocking scheme up front .
+To get the quarterback on the move right away and to get the offensive line on the move.
+It is a great way to let your quarterback be an athlete and show a different blocking scheme upfront.

-A:No your QB does not have to be “fast”.
+No, your QB does not have to be “fast.”
 However, your QB MUST have good footwork and be explosive with his first couple of steps.